-As the heat of summer slowly fades and the chill of fall begins to set in, we tend to forget about our AC units.
+As the heat of summer slowly fades, and the fall chill begins to set in, we tend to forget about our AC units.
 After all, they did their job.
 They’re done for the season, so we should just let them get a rest.

-While your AC may be done with its job, you are not.
+While your Air Conditioner may be done with its job, you are not.
 Winterizing your AC takes a little bit of time and effort, but it is well with the minutes and energy you put into it.
-You will end up extending the life of your AC and ultimately preparing it for next summer.
+You will end up extending your air conditioners life and preparing it for next summer.

-Keep reading to learn everything you need to know about how to winterize your ac in Denver before the first hard freeze hits your part of Colorado.
+Keep reading to learn everything you need to know about winterizing your AC in Denver before the first hard freeze hits your part of Colorado.

 - What Does Winterizing Your AC Mean?